videosdk-live/videosdk-docs/flutter_docs_versioned_docs/version-1.0.x/api/sdk-reference/room-class/methods.md

 ### leave()

-- It is used to leave the current room.
+- It is used to leave the current running room session.

 #### Events associated with `leave()`: